 Lang Ai Mee is a mountainous village of Nakorn Sri Tammarat province, Cha Uat district, part of Bantad Range Mountain.
 It is the watershed area giving birth to Cha Uat river flowing through the town of the same name and until the Chinese sea in Pak Panang district.

 The first people came to live in this area in 1963.
 It’s a good area to plant rubber and fruit plantations.
 One of them was named Mee and gave his name to the village.
-In 1972, The government declared this area a national park and since then tries to forbid the villagers to live there and to use the natural resources, arguing that villagers are destroying the nature.
-(The same government who allowed before some companies concessions to cut all the forest rich trees species to sell abroad.)
+In 1972, The government declared this area a national park and since then tries to forbid the villagers to live there and to use the natural resources, arguing that villagers are destroying nature.
+(The same government who allowed before some companies concessions to cut all the forest-rich trees species to sell abroad.)

-Since that time, the villagers, about 60 families at that time, gather to fight against this decision and to prove they can live in harmony with the forest, the nature and can take care of it.
+Since that time, the villagers, about 60 families at that time, gather to fight against this decision and to prove they can live in harmony with the forest, nature and can take care of it.
 Many volunteers’ activities have been going on in the village and now the community is very strong and responsible.

 In 2002, they create a group “Ton Rak Paa Ton Nam” which could be translated by “Love forest and watershed” to gather now 157 families and 463 people.
 They made agreements together to preserve the forest, animals, water, trees, and organize activities together.